The C Interfaces:

 integer type.
 Therefore, for portability, all Fortran callback

-functions used by h5literate_by_name_f
+functions used by h5literate_by_name_f should be declared as

-Release | Change |
+| Release | Change |

-1.8.8 | Fortran subroutine added. |
+| 1.8.8 | Fortran subroutine added. |

-1.8.0 | C function introduced. |
+| 1.8.0 | C function introduced. |

-hid_t src_loc_id
+hid_t src_loc_id,

-const char *src_name
+const char *src_name,

-hid_t dest_loc_id
+hid_t dest_loc_id,

-const char *dest_name
+const char *dest_name,

-hid_t lcpl_id
+hid_t lcpl_id,

 hid_t lapl_id